Double-entry bookkeeping: Accounting equation approach

-The accounting equation approach, also called the American approach, records transactions on the basis of the accounting equation: Assets = Liabilities + Equity.
 The accounting equation is a statement of equality between the debits and the credits.
 The rules of debit and credit depend on the nature of an account.
 For the purpose of the accounting equation approach, all the accounts are classified into the following five types: assets, capital, liabilities, revenues/incomes, or expenses/losses.

 If there is an increase or decrease in a set of accounts, there will be equal decrease or increase in another set of accounts.

-In this approach, debit and credit rules are applied as follows: